 -

-Climate – Hot, dry climates require more irrigation than rainy climates.
-Adjust watering based on weather.
+Climate – Hot, dry climates require more supplemental water than rainy climates.
+Adjust watering based on weather conditions.

 -

-Soil type – Sandy soils drain faster and need more watering than moisture-retentive clay soils.
+Soil type – Sandy soils drain faster and require more watering than moisture-retentive clay soils.
+Irises planted in fast-draining sites need more water.

 -

 Sun exposure – Full sun areas lose more moisture through evaporation.
-Irises in full sun need more water.
+Give irises in full sun more water.

 -

-Container grown – Potted irises dry out faster than in-ground plantings.
+Container grown – Potted irises need more frequent watering, as containers dry out faster than garden beds.

-Consider all these factors when developing a watering routine.
-The specific growing conditions will dictate how much water to provide.
+Consider all these factors when developing an irrigation routine for your irises.
+Their specific growing conditions will dictate their water requirements.

 - Soil is dry 2-3 inches below the surface